TaikiLazos/FACT-submission/README.md

 # FACT-AI
-Repository containing code for the FACT-AI project
+Repository containing code for submission of the FACT-AI project

-# Running on experiment Snellius (temporary)
+# Training and evaluating the model

-First, load the required modules:
+First, if using Snellius, load in the required modules:

 ```
 module load 2022
-module load IPython/8.5.0-GCCcore-11.3.0 # Python/3.10.4 instead works as well
+module load IPython/8.5.0-GCCcore-11.3.0
-module load CUDA/11.7.0 # 12.1.0 should also work
 ```

 create a virtual environment and install the required packages: